A collection of organic herbal teas including tulsi, ginger, turmeric and amla — an ultimate guide to herbal tea types and benefits

 Lemon tea is a refreshing beverage made with fresh lemon juice and lemon peel, dating back ages.

-It has been used in traditional medicine to treat nausea and indigestion and to improve gut health and balance vata and kapha.
+It has been used in traditional medicine to treat nausea and indigestion.
+It may improve gut health.
+It may also help balance vata and kapha.

 6.2.
 Key benefits:

-It is a powerful antioxidant; being rich in vitamin C, it improves immunity, and it also aids digestion by stimulating digestive secretions.
+It is a strong antioxidant.
+It is rich in vitamin C. It helps boost immunity.
+It also aids digestion by stimulating digestive secretions.

 It helps in detoxification, maintains weight, and promotes skin health.
-Lemon tea provides a light, refreshing start to the day, supports hydration, and improves metabolism because of its revitalizing properties.
+Lemon tea offers a light, refreshing start to the day.
+It supports hydration and may boost metabolism due to its revitalizing properties.

 6.3.
 Recommended brewing methods:

-Add the fresh juice of half a lemon to a cup of warm water, consume as it is, or add a little honey, stir well, and enjoy it daily in the morning or evening.
+Add the fresh juice from half a lemon to a cup of warm water.
+Drink it as is, or add a little honey.
+Stir well, and enjoy it daily in the morning or evening.

 Avoid overconsumption to prevent pitta imbalance and enamel erosion.